blakemcbride/Kiss/README.md

 Home for the code is at:  [https://github.com/kiss-web/Kiss](https://github.com/kiss-web/Kiss)

-For build and usage instructions see the manual at `manual/Kiss.pdf`
+For build and usage instructions see the manual at `manual/Kiss.pdf` or `manual/man/index.html`